2022 Serbian constitutional referendum: Proposed changes

-The government of Serbia had committed itself to these constitutional changes in the process of joining the European Union.
+The government of Serbia had committed itself to judiciary constitutional changes in the process of joining the European Union.
 After several delays, the changes were first presented in a document in December 2020.
 For the proposed changes to be implemented, a referendum was required to take place.
 The president of the National Assembly Ivica Dačić stated that in case of early elections, the referendum should be held before elections.
 Initially, the referendum was supposed to be held in fall of 2021, although on 30 November, Dačić announced that the referendum would be held on 16 January.

-After the adoption of constitutional changes, the National Assembly would have less influence on the election of certain judicial factors, such as the president of the Supreme Court of Cassation, court presidents, public prosecutors, judges, and deputy public prosecutors.
-The National Assembly would then only elect four members of the High Judicial Council, High Prosecutorial Council, and the Supreme Public Prosecutor office.
+The proposed constitutional changes included changes to the National Assembly's influence on the election of certain judicial factors, such as the president of the Supreme Court of Cassation, court presidents, public prosecutors, judges, and deputy public prosecutors.
+The National Assembly would also only elect four members of the High Judicial Council, High Prosecutorial Council, and the Supreme Public Prosecutor office.
 The High Judicial Council would instead get a more important role by electing all judges, while the High Prosecutorial Council would elect prosecutors.
 The Supreme Court of Cassation's name would also be changed to the "Supreme Court" and its work would be more regulated.

 Five members of the High Council of Prosecutors would be elected by public prosecutors, four by the National Assembly on the proposal of the competent committee by a two-thirds majority, while the Supreme Public Prosecutor and Minister of Justice will be ex officio members.
 Judges who would take the office for the first time have a term of three years, although with these changes term limits would be abolished, and the judges would instead serve until their retirement or dismissal.
 The amendments also envisage the "ban on political activities of judges", and that the High Judicial Council would be an independent body that would ensure the independence of courts, judges, court presidents and lay judges.
 It would consist eleven members in total of which six judges would be elected by already-picked judges, four lawyers would be elected by the National Assembly, and the president of the Supreme Court.
 The lawyers would have to have at least 10 years of experience to be elected.
 The most powerful public prosecutor's office would become the Supreme Public Prosecutor's office, a collective body of all prosecutors that would be elected by the National Assembly for six years.
-The head of the prosecutor's office will have the possibility of issuing orders to the remaining prosecutors, but there will also be legal remedies against the authority they possess, which will exclude the possibility of abuse.
+The head of the prosecutor's office would have the possibility of issuing orders to the remaining prosecutors, but there would also be legal remedies against the authority they possess, which would exclude the possibility of abuse.

 The question on the referendum paper was posed as "Are you in favor of confirming the act on changing the Constitution of the Republic of Serbia?" (Да ли сте за потврђивање акта о промени Устава Републике Србије?).